top of page

 Predominantly known for her photographic work, Douglas has also dedicated her practice to land art.
-Continuing her commitment to an engagement with the landscape and ideas about site, her current work Ice Boat serves as a poetic symbol of reparation - a passionate inducement for considering the origins of culture.
+Continuing her commitment to an engagement with the landscape and ideas about site, her current work One of her current active durational multi-site-specific art works, Ice Boat, enacts a poetic engagement with cultural histories, land and environmental responsibility.
+Significantly, Ice Boat is conceived as a poetic symbol of reparation and continues Douglas’ commitment to using her practice to encourage engagement with the environment, social history and inter-cultural dialogue.
 The ice sculpture will be installed directly into the desert regions in Australia.
 As the ice boat melts, following the arc of the sun, it leaves behind a “trace” of water, a shadow of traveling light.
 And as the water returns life to the land, it reveals the after burn of native wild flowers.
 The visual poeticism of a boat emerging from the land and returning to the land, indirectly, it carries a powerful reference to a cyclical movement, a motion always in a state of becoming.

 Douglas’ work was recently exhibited alongside leading contemporary photographic artists including, William Henry Fox Talbot, May Ray, Låszló Moholy- Nagy, Christian Marclay, Thomas Ruff, and Hiroshi Sugimoto, in Emanations: The Art of the Cameraless Photograph, curated by Geoffrey Batchen at the Lovett-Brewster Art Gallery, New Plymouth, New Zealand.
 She has been curated into important international exhibitions including, Recent Acquisitions for the Photography Collection, the Victoria and Albert Museum, London, United Kingdom; Aberrations, The Photographers Gallery, London, United Kingdom; Sites of Knowledge, Jane Lombard Gallery, New York, United States; Antipodean Emanations: Cameraless Photographs from Australia and New Zealand, Monash Gallery of Art, Melbourne, Australia; Portrait of my Mother, Galerie Matisse, Institute François, London, United Kingdom; Sequester, Australian Embassy Gallery, Washington DC, United States; Sun to Sun, Christopher Bucklow & Simone Douglas.
 Artereal, Rozelle, Australia; Light Works, National Gallery of Victoria, Melbourne, Australia; Stand in Landscape, Pingyao International Photography Festival, Pingyao, China; Sight Seeing, CAFA Gallery, Beijing, China; Minimal, The Australian Centre For Photography, Sydney, Australia; Photography & Place, Australian landscape photography 1970’s Until Now, Art Gallery of New South Wales, Sydney, Australia; Photography is Dead!
 Long Live Photography!, Museum of Contemporary Art, Sydney, Australia.